ylhyra/ylhyra_content/data/Magnús_Jochum_Pálsson/Ánamaðkar.md

     "s_UUvavmFsbX": [
       {
         "definition": {
-          "meaning": "On the surface, they are welcomed by the miniscule fingers of children."
+          "meaning": "On the surface, they are welcomed by the minuscule fingers of children."
         }
       },
       {
         "definition": {
-          "meaning": "On the surface, they are welcomed by the miniscule fingers of children."
+          "meaning": "On the surface, they are welcomed by the minuscule fingers of children."
         }
       }
     ],